-Figure 17 below shows the price changes by Pricing Region.
-To calculate changes in average price, target revenue from 2015 prices has been recalculated using updated quantities (Q{i2013}).
-The final column of Figure 17 shows the total percentage change in prices for each Pricing Region, assuming the quantities Q{i2013} .
+Figure 17 below shows the price changes by pricing region.
+To calculate changes in average price, target revenue from 2016 prices has been recalculated using updated quantities (Q{i2014}).
+The final column of Figure 17 shows the total percentage change in prices for each pricing region, by applying the quantities Q{i2014} to prices.